 Photo: Ulf Langheinrich

-Kiraṇ Kumār (b.1983) is an interdisciplinary artist, researcher and writer.
-His work focuses on unpacking understandings of the human body-mind through a trifold practice of dance as art, science and spi/ritual, and on proposals for change that these understandings hold for our world today.
+Kiraṇ Kumār (b.1983) is an artist, researcher and writer, approaching the human body-mind through a trifold practice of dance as art, science and spi/ritual.

-Rooted primarily in his somatic practices of Haṭha yoga and traditional Indic temple dancing, his research unfolds through critical, conceptual and artistic inquiries into premodern Indic cosmologies.
-In his works, these transdisciplinary inquires come to dialogue with pressing personal and planetary problems, through performance, writing, video, installation and archiving as modes of publication.
+Rooted primarily in somatic practices of Haṭha yoga, Kaḷaripayaṭṭ and Indic temple dancing, his research involves critical, conceptual and artistic inquiries into the cosmologies of these practices.
+In his works, these inquiries come into dialogue with pressing personal and planetary problems through performance, writing, video, installation and archiving as modes of artistic research publication.

 Alongside his independent practice, in 2019 he co-founded the Sono-Choreographic Collective together with Kerstin Ergenzinger and Bnaya Halperin-Kaddari; a collective for transdisciplinary art and research.